Salon catering to special needs adults and children opening in Norfolk

 "That came from a friend of mine that has two children who are autistic," explained Parks.
 "One of her sons doesn’t like a lot of noise and people around him."

+Related: Mother: It was 'mesmerizing' to watch Virginia 4-year-old spot model in wheelchair

-If you aren’t able to make it to the salon, staff can accommodate that too.
+If you aren't able to make it to the salon, staff can accommodate that, too.

-“I have on-the-go-kits, we have a portable sink that we can take and a manicure chair.
+"I have on-the-go-kits; we have a portable sink that we can take and a manicure chair.
 Everything that you can receive in here, they can receive that as well.
-Some people just feel more comfortable in their own home.”
+Some people just feel more comfortable in their own home."

 For others, just getting around is difficult, so this option is also helpful.

-“We have a lot of people that can’t get around or just need assistance getting from one place to the other so this helps them.”
+"We have a lot of people that can't get around or just need assistance getting from one place to the other, so this helps them."

 To schedule a consultation with All Inclusive, visit their website.
 There, you can also see the full range of services they offer.